 Loading

-Everyone who visits here is met with a warm welcome and friendly smile, and our natural landscape offers a range of experiences accessible to all travellers.
+Everyone who visits the Sunshine Coast is met with a warm welcome and friendly smile, and our natural landscape offers a range of experiences accessible to all travellers.

-Swap your front yard for our great big blue one, with many of our beaches offering accessible beach matting, wheel chairs and life jackets during patrolled hours to make your beach day a breeze.
-We hope don’t you don’t mind sharing it with the locals…the humpbacks, turtles and dolphins that is.
+Swap your front yard for our great big blue one, with many of our beaches offering accessible beach matting, wheelchairs and life jackets during patrolled hours to make your beach day a breeze.
+Make sure to also have a listen to the highly popular Accessed That podcast, presented by Queensland, which offers insights into the travel experiences of those living with a disability.
+Episode Two shines a spotlight on Sunshine Coast!

 If exploring the coastline is what you’re after, feel the salty breeze whip through your hair as you take on the new Mooloolaba Boardwalk.
 The wheelchair-friendly path stretches 3.7km from the Mooloolah River to Alexandra Headland.